Hypercubers/hypercubing.xyz/docs/leaderboards/submit/index.md

 </form>

 !!! info "Verification"
     All runs are verified by a team of moderators to ensure they comply with our rules.
-Make ensure the above information is accurate before submitting.
+Please ensure the above information is accurate before submitting.

 <button onclick="webhook();return false;" id="submit-button" type="submit" class="md-button md-button--primary">Submit</button>